VedantParanjape/simpPRU/docs/language.md

 ### break

-`break;` is used to break execution in a loop statement, either `for loop` or `while loop`.
+`break` is used to break execution in a loop statement, either `for loop` or `while loop`.
 It exits the loop upon calling.

 #### Syntax